Saket-db/CommitTracer/README.md

 - `sample_output.json` shows the expected shape of an export document.
 - `output.json` is the generated local artifact and is ignored by git.

+Future addition:
+- A year-end wrap can be layered on top later as a derived report that summarizes the uploaded JSON into totals, trends, and highlights.
+- That wrap is intentionally out of scope for the current collector/export workflow.

 ## Quick Start

 ```powershell